Semi-visible higgs decay as a probe for new invisible particles: EFT framework

 We note that operators involving multiple SM Higgs bosons and DM fields without any other SM fields or covariant derivatives are strongly constrained by the measurements of Higgs invisible decays~\cite{CMS:2022qva,ATLAS:2022yvh} or from direct detection experiments~\cite{Arcadi:2021mag}.
-The operator $\mathcal{O}_{\Box\phi}^{(6)}=(H^\dagger H) \Box\, \phi^\dagger\phi$ is an exception~\cite{Ruhdorfer:2024dgz} to the direct detection limits, since this operator yields momentum-suppressed DM–nucleon interactions; however, the Higgs invisible-decay constraints on $\mathcal{O}_{\Box\phi}^{(6)}$ are applicable.
-Therefore, we exclude these purely Higgs-portal operators from our study.
+The operator $\mathcal{O}_{\Box\phi}^{(6)}=(H^\dagger H) \Box\, \phi^\dagger\phi$ is an exception~\cite{Ruhdorfer:2024dgz} to the direct detection limits, since this operator yields momentum-suppressed DM–nucleon interactions; however, the Higgs invisible-decay constraints on $\mathcal{O}_{\Box\phi}^{(6)}$ are applicable, and they are much stronger than those from semi-visible modes. \footnote{Applying the constraint placed by the invisible Higgs width on $C_{\Box\phi}$, $|C_{\Box\phi}|\lesssim 0.55~\text{TeV}^{-2}$ \cite{Criado:2021trs} results in ${\cal B}(h\to \mu^+\mu^-\MET)\lesssim 10^{-17}$, well below what can be explored with semi-visible Higgs decay.} Therefore, we exclude these purely Higgs-portal operators from our study.

 The relevant set of operators for scalar DM fields is then,

 where the double arrow notation has the usual meaning, e.g. $(\phi^\dagger \overleftrightarrow{\partial_\mu}\phi)\equiv (\phi^\dagger \overrightarrow{\partial_\mu}\phi)-(\phi^\dagger \overleftarrow{\partial_\mu}\phi)$.
 The fermion DM operators are,